-ENV IRONMENTAL ASPECT RATING FINDINGS & RECOMMENDATIONS RAT NG: 1 = EXTREMELY POOR 2 = POOR 3 = AVERAGE 4 = GOOD 5 = EXCELLENT Spot fines and penalties must be recorded and documented by the ECO (in accordance with the EMP).
-24. FIXED POINT PHOTOS Photographs must be taken by the ECO, Site Engineer and or Site Manager, prior to, during and immediately after construction as visual reference.
-These photographs must be stored with other records relating to the EMP.
+ENV IRONMENTAL ASPECT RATING FINDINGS & RECOMMENDATIONS RAT NG: 1 = EXTREMELY POOR 2 = PO OR 3 = AVERAGE 4 = GOOD 5 = EXCELLENT Spot fines and penalties must be recorded documented by the ECO (in accordance the EMP).
+24. FIXED POINT PHOTOS Photographs must be taken by the ECO, Engineer and or Site Manager, prior to, du and immediately after construction as w reference.
+These photographs must be st with other records relating to the EMP. uring isual